Erkan-Yilmaz/Mink/README.md

 bin/kill_selenium
 ```

-`Zombie` and `Goutte` driver tests doesn't require some specific proxy
+`Zombie` and `Goutte` driver tests don't require some specific proxy
-to be runned and could be tested as is:
+to be running and could be tested as is:

 ``` bash
 phpunit --group zombiedriver